jhnwllr/GBIF_additional_filters/README.md

+This is a companion piece to **GBIF filtering checklist** the blog post here[]().

 Here I will take you through some additional filters that you might want to add.
 The rest of these filters are a little bit more difficult and might involve more judgment calls.
-So I put them in a separate section.
+So I put them in this repository.

-## Filter **automated-ids**

-Some datasets use images to automatically identify

 ## Filter **metagenomics**